synthetos/g2/README.md

   - Added `Linemode` communication protocol, and provide guidance to use linemode for much simpler and more reliable application-level flow control
   - Footer format has changed.
 Checksum is no longer supported and has been removed
   - Added `ENQ/ACK handshake`.
 If the host sends an ASCII `ENQ (0x05)` the board should respond with an `ACK (0x06)`.
 This is provided to facilitate low-level communications startup and automated testing
-  - Added [`{su:..}`](https://github.com/synthetos/g2/wiki/Configuration-for-Firmware-Version-0.99#motor-settings) to directly set a motor's steps-per-unit value
-  - Added [`{fbs:n}`](https://github.com/synthetos/g2/wiki/Configuration-for-Firmware-Version-0.99#fbs---firmware-build-string) as a read-only parameter to report the git commit used during compilation
+  - Added [`{fbs:n}`](https://github.com/synthetos/g2/wiki/Configuring-0.99-System-Groups#fbsn-firmware-build-string) as a read-only parameter to report the git commit used during compilation
-  - Added [`{fbc:n}`](https://github.com/synthetos/g2/wiki/Configuration-for-Firmware-Version-0.99#fbc---firmware-build-config) as a read-only parameter to report the configuration file used during compilation
+  - Added [`{fbc:n}`](https://github.com/synthetos/g2/wiki/Configuring-0.99-System-Groups#fbcn-firmware-build-config-file) as a read-only parameter to report the configuration file used during compilation
-  - Removed `{cv:n}` configuration version tag
+  - Added [`{su:..}`](https://github.com/synthetos/g2/wiki/Configuring-0.99-Motors#1su-steps-per-unit) to directly set a motor's steps-per-unit value- Removed `{cv:n}` configuration version tag
   - Exception reports now provide more information about the nature and location of the exception
   - Changes to [Status Codes](https://github.com/synthetos/g2/wiki/Status-Codes) (...or see error.h for source)
   - Additional [`stat`](https://github.com/synthetos/g2/wiki/Status-Reports#stat-values) machine states